aldahl/affinity-linux-distrobox/README.md

 - https://commons.wikimedia.org/wiki/File:Affinity_Photo_V2_icon.svg

 IMPORTANT: Especially the branch name might evolve over time which is used for the special Wine build, so check the forum and official docs above.
-This is more a quick cookbook for myself. as I was missing a complete guide that included distrobox and the icon/desktop file setup in one place.
+This is more a quick cookbook for myself, as I was missing a complete guide that included distrobox and the icon/desktop file setup in one place.

 ## Create an arch distrobox (replace dnf with whatever your distro uses as a package manager)